versluis/P2-Header-Ad/readme.txt

 == Changelog ==

 = 1.4 =
-1. added the option to hide ad when users are logged into eMember
+1. added the option to hide ad when users are logged into eMember (plugin by Tips and Tricks HQ)

 = 1.3 =
 1. added translation readiness